semestry/.github/.github/ISSUE_TEMPLATE/technical-user-story.md

 ---
 name: Technical user story
 about: Create a technical user story which describes a non-functional change to the application.
 title: ''
-labels: 'Type: Maintenance'
+labels: ''
 assignees: ''

 ---